simoncozens/carrall/README.md

 Returns true if the browser has an Internet connection.

+## `carrall.hasDecentInternetConnection()`

+Returns true if the browser has an Internet connection, or, in Phonegap, has a connection of 3G or better.

 ## `carrall.getSystemLanguage()`

 Returns a two-character ISO language code for the device's interface.